 Perhaps you’re not worried about the standard review sites we talked about above.
 Not every business is on TripAdvisor, and it’s not the sort of place that people go for software reviews or to find an agency.

 But everyone is on Facebook, all the time.
-And gradually, reviews are appearing for everything from law firms to modelling agencies:
+And gradually, reviews are appearing for everything from law firms to modeling agencies:

 And it’s not just social media reviews that impact your reputation.
 Comments and conversations can appear all over social media, not only on your brand’s page.

 While they can be harder to track, these comments still have a huge impact on your reputation.
-When an Instagram user shares a lousy photo of your products, they want other people to see.
+When an Instagram user shares a lousy photo of your products, they want other people to see it.

 Even if they don’t go viral, social media posts are important to monitor, to make sure that your brand has a healthy image.